-The modern Shiraz producer is looking to impress with regionality, not volume
+The modern Australian Shiraz wine producer is looking to impress with regionality, not volume, writes Matthew Jukes.

 Has Australian Shiraz lost its cool?
 If so, where can it find it?
 In the UK, the perceived fashion is for peppery, cool-climate Shiraz, but is this the vogue worldwide?
 Do we even really know what’s going on Down Under with its most important red grape?